 Fixing a Sprinkler Head That Won’t Rotate | Sprinkler Repair Tips

 While automatic irrigation systems are obviously great and extremely convenient, there are times where they can develop issues just like any other type of equipment.
 One common problem that occurs is when a sprinkler head won’t rotate.
-While we strongly recommend that you call a professional when you have problems, this is one time where you may be able to perform a repair on your own.
-Read on for some helpful sprinkler repair tips.
+While we strongly recommend that you call a professional when you have problems, this is the one time where you may be able to perform a repair on your own.
+For some helpful sprinkler repair tips read below.

 How to Do It

-- Disassemble the sprinkler head.
+• Disassemble the sprinkler head.
 You should be able to simply unscrew it.
 Have a bucket of water handy and wash away any debris or dirt that may be causing the problem.
 If the head is clogged with dirt it may be able to rise but not be able to spray.
-Also, it may not lower or it could spray erratically.
+It also may not lower or it could be spraying water erratically.

-If you have any questions or need any type of sprinkler system repair, the experts with Andy’s Sprinkler will be glad to help.
-Give us a call at 817-608-0660 or contact us online to set an appointment.
+If you have any questions or need any type of sprinkler system repair, the experts at Andy’s Sprinkler, Drainage & Lighting will be glad to help.
+Give us a call or contact us online to set an appointment.